eonk/dar_book/docs/11-homework.md

 Look at the instructions for how to download files from the web that we provided in Week 1.
 This comma-separated value file contains a number of variables about 194 countries.
 This data is collected for teaching purposes in January 2014.
 The information comes from a variety of sources (World Bank, United Nations, OCDE, etc) and it relates to the more recent year for which data was available then.

 Sometimes students experience problems when downloading files within a Rmarkdown file.
 If you are getting stuck you may try an alternative.
 First get the file in your hard-drive using the console or a script (not Rmarkdown):

-step 1.
-Download the file into your global environment as covered in week 1;
+**step 1** Download the file into your global environment as covered in week 1;

-step 2.
-Save the file into your hard-drive, for example write.csv(crossnat, "crossnat.csv") to save it as .csv in your working directory;
+**step 2** Save the file into your hard-drive, for example write.csv(crossnat, "crossnat.csv") to save it as .csv in your working directory;
 Then and only then read the data from your working directory into rmarkdown (e.g., using the read.csv function).

 Ok, these are the questions:

 1) Display a histogram for the prison rate per 100,000 population (`prisonrate`).
 Interpret and discuss your results.
 Can you identify any outliers?
 Are these errors?
-Are there plausible explanations for the extreme values in these countries?
+Are there plausible explanations for the extreme values in these countries?.

 2) Produce density estimates and boxplots to compare the prison rate according to various categories of the level of [human development](http://hdr.undp.org/en/content/human-development-index-hdi) per country.
 Interpret and discuss your results.

 3) Produce a scatterplot with a smoothed line to examine the relationship between `prisonrate` and `gdppercapita`.
 Interpret and discuss your results.

 4) Produce a scatterplot matrix to examine the relationship between `prisonrate`, `gdppercapita`, `urbanpop` (proportion of the population that lives in urban areas) and `homicide`(homicide per 100,000).
 Interpret and discuss your results.

 ## Week 3 Homework: Foundations for inference (confidence intervals)